dqm2991/Trietly/README.md

 # Trietly
+When you want to give up, remember why you started.
 Doc nhe
 A journey of a thousand miles begins with a single step.
 Don't wait for the perfect opportunity; create it.